IArchi/py-photobooth-simple/readme.md

 ![Print screen](doc/print.png)

 ## Cameras
-The application is compatible with piCamera module 3 (or Arducam OV64A40), DSLR and CV2 devices.
+The application is compatible with [piCamera module 3](https://www.raspberrypi.com/products/camera-module-3/) (or [Arducam 64Mp B0399](https://www.arducam.com/product/64mp-af-for-raspberry-pi/)), DSLR and CV2 devices.
 By default, it will try to use the best available quality:
- - If piCamera is connected, it will be used for preview ;
+ - If piCamera/Arducam is connected, it will be used for preview ;
  - If DSLR is connected, it will be used for capture ;

 If one of these is not available, it will use the first available one.